 Where a player and the goalkeeper have changed places illegally and the player is now in possession of the distinctive goalkeeper jersey, that player has become the goalkeeper for the purpose of exercising the unique power of the goalkeeper to handle the ball within his own penalty area.

 8.4 INADVERTENT WHISTLE

-If the referee mistakenly blows the whistle to stop play, the proper restart is a dropped ball at the place where the ball was when the whistle was blown (keeping in mind the special circumstances outlined in Law 8).
+If the referee mistakenly blows the whistle to stop play, the proper restart is a dropped ball at the place where the ball was when the whistle was blown.

 8.5 DROPPED BALL